kan-li/kan-li.github.com/vitae/index.md

 ---
 </span>

-R. Hardy and C. Morton Hawkins Endowed Scholarship

-The University of Texas Health Science Center
+- R.Hardy and C. Morton Hawkins Endowed Scholarship, The University of Texas Health Science Center

 _May.
 2016_

-Doctoral Outstanding New Student Scholarship

-The University of Texas Health Science Center
+- Doctoral Outstanding New Student Scholarship, The University of Texas Health Science Center

 _Aug.
 2013_